qdouble/angular-webpack-starter/README.md

 Use `npm run prod:build` for production build.

+Use `npm run universal` to run production build in Universal.

 To create AOT version, run `npm run compile`.
 This will compile and build script.
 Then you can use `npm run prodserver` to see to serve files.